The-Zhou-Lab/CUWT-WHT-ViT/README.md

 The project presents the China-UK Wheat Traits (CUWT) dataset and the Wheat Trait-guided Vision Transformer (WHT-ViT), a trait-guided deep learning framework for field-based wheat cultivar classification using dual-view smartphone images collected from China and the UK.

-The complete CUWT image dataset is deposited in Zenodo: **[Zenodo DOI / reviewer link to be added]**.
+The complete CUWT image dataset is deposited in Zenodo: 10.5281/zenodo.20056635

+        .

 The main files are as follows:

 (1) CUWT dataset.zip - The China-UK Wheat Traits (CUWT) dataset used for model testing and reproducible examples.
-The complete CUWT image dataset is available through Zenodo: **[Zenodo DOI / reviewer link to be added]**.
+The complete CUWT image dataset is available through Zenodo:10.5281/zenodo.20056635

+        .

 (2) Trained deep learning models - The trained WHT-ViT model and trait-teacher models used for wheat cultivar classification and trait-guided learning.